How to Apply for Global Entry

 - Schedule an Interview: Once your application is reviewed, you will receive a message in your TTP account instructing you to schedule an interview at one of the Global Entry Enrollment Centers.
 If you are unable to schedule an in-person interview, you may opt to use the Enrollment On Arrival (EoA) option that is immediately available while entering the U.S. from an international country.
 No appointment is required for the EoA process.
 Additional information regarding EoA is available on the Enrollment on Arrival website.

-- Interview Determines Your Eligibility: A U.S. Customs Border Protection officer will ask you questions, take your photo, and collect your fingerprints.
+- Interview to Determine Your Eligibility: A U.S. Customs Border Protection officer will ask you questions, take your photo, and collect your fingerprints.

 - Provide Identification: Bring your valid passport(s) and one other form of identification, such as a driver's license or ID card to the interview.
 If you are a lawful permanent resident, you must present your permanent resident card.